Malek-e Ashtar

-Malek-e Ashtar (مالك اشتر) (Note: Also romanized as Mālek-e Ashtar; also known as Bahādor Bayk, Bahādor Beyg, and Bahādūr Beg) is a village in Salehabad Rural District of Salehabad District, Bahar County, Hamadan province, Iran.
-It is an Azeri Turkic speaking village.
+Malek-e Ashtar (مالك اشتر) (Note: Also romanized as Mālek-e Ashtar; formerly known as Bahādūr Beg; also known as Bahādor Bayk and Bahādor Beyg) is a village in Salehabad Rural District of Salehabad District in Bahar County, Hamadan province, Iran.

 Demographics

+Language

+Malek-e Ashtar is an Azeri Turkic-speaking village.

 Population

 At the time of the 2006 National Census, the village's population was 2,918 in 673 households.
 The following census in 2011 counted 3,089 people in 899 households.
-The 2016 census measured the population of the village as 2,672 people in 841 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 2,672 people in 841 households, the most populous in its rural district.